-SAARC Tuberculosis Centre was set up in Nepal after the decision of The Heads of the State or Government of the Member Countries of SAARC at their Fifth Summit held at Male from 22-23 November 1990.
-Accordingly and upon formulation of rules and regulations it has been functioning since 1994.
-Since its inception the Centre has taken the challenges of combating the threats of Tuberculosis in the region.
+SAARC Tuberculosis Centre was set up in Nepal after the decision of The Heads of the State or Governments of the Member Countries of SAARC at their Fifth Summit held at Male from 22-23 November 1990.
+Accordingly and upon formulation of rules and regulations, it has been functioning since 1994.
+Since its inception, the Centre has taken the challenge of combating the threats of Tuberculosis in the region.
 Seeing its performance and importance, its mandate was revised by Thirty-first Session of the Standing Committee of SAARC,( 9-10 November,2005) and a decision was taken to rename the STC as SAARC Tuberculosis and HIV/AIDS Centre(STAC).
 Since then, it is dealing with both TB and HIV/AIDS in the SAARC Region.

 As one of the Regional Centers of SAARC, the Centre has been working with the vision to support and guide SAARC member states to make the region free of TB and HIV/AIDS by coordinating National Tuberculosis Control Programmes (NTPs) and National HIV/AIDS Control Programmes (NACPs) of the Member States.
-The Centre has developed and launched the revised SAARC Regional Strategies on; HIV/AIDS (2018-2023), Advocacy, Communication & Social Mobilization (ACSM) for TB and HIV/AIDS (2018-2023), Elimination Tuberculosis (2018-2023) and Regional Strategic Plan on Cross Border, Migration & Health towards Region free of AIDS and TB by 2030 (2018-2023).These strategies are being updated and revised keeping in view the redefining of TB and HIV/AIDS Programmes in the region by incorporating latest guidelines and national strategic plans for ending TB and HIV/AIDS developed by the Member States in the region.
+The Centre has developed and launched the revised SAARC Regional Strategies on; HIV/AIDS (2018-2023), Advocacy, Communication & Social Mobilization (ACSM) for TB and HIV/AIDS (2018-2023), Elimination of Tuberculosis (2018-2023) and Regional Strategic Plan on Cross Border, Migration & Health towards Region free of AIDS and TB by 2030 (2018-2023).These strategies are being updated and revised keeping in view the redefining of TB and HIV/AIDS Programmes in the region by incorporating latest guidelines and national strategic plans for ending TB and HIV/AIDS developed by the Member States in the region.

-The priority areas of functioning of the Centre are: policy & strategies, human resource development, researches & surveys, regional level awareness & advocacy, networking with collaborating partners and operational of SAARC Supranational Reference Laboratory for TB and HIV/AIDS, sharing of knowledge, technical documents, best practices and information through its impactful activities.
+The priority areas of functioning of the Centre are: policy & strategies, human resource development, researches & surveys, regional level awareness & advocacy, networking with collaborating partners and operationalization of SAARC Supranational Reference Laboratory for TB and HIV/AIDS, sharing of knowledge, technical documents, best practices and information through its impactful activities.
 The Centre’s activities are recommended by the Governing Boards and approved by the Programming Committees of SAARC.